Narrow Hills Provincial Park

 Narrow Hills Provincial Park is a northern boreal forest provincial recreational park in the Canadian province of Saskatchewan.
 It is located in a hilly plateau called the Cub Hills and contains several recreational facilities and over 25 accessible lakes within its boundaries.
 The geographical features of the park, including the lakes, valleys, and lowlands were formed over 10,000 years ago during the last ice age.
 The town of Smeaton is the closest community and it is located 70 km to the south.

 The park was established in 1934 as Nipawin Provincial Forest (later renamed Nipawin Provincial Park), and was renamed Narrow Hills in the 1990s.
 The park's boundaries were also changed with the renaming.

 Hanson Lake Road, which begins at Smeaton, is the main highway through the park.
 Other highways in the park include 120, 913, and 920.

+In May and June of 2025, the 500000 ha Shoe Fire burned through the area closing the park, burning vast swathes of forest, and destroying several buildings.
+According to Paul Johnson, an assistant deputy minister with Saskatchewan's ministry of parks, culture and sport, "the fire burned so hot that the entire landscape was destroyed, so the impacts on the park environment, the ecosystem that makes the parks beautiful, are significant."
+The park will remain closed until 2026 to allow the landscape to have time to recover.

 Recreation

 Narrow Hills offers a variety of recreational facilities and opportunities.
 These include sport fishing, hiking, and camping.
 The park contains 25 bodies of water suitable for fishing and another 30 within an hour's drive.
-In addition to the native walleye, yellow perch, lake whitefish, and northern pike, the park contains stocked trout species including brown, lake, brook, cutthroat, rainbow, and tiger.
+In addition to the native walleye, yellow perch, whitefish, and northern pike, the park contains stocked trout species including brown, lake, brook, cutthroat, rainbow, and tiger.
 Some of the bodies of water that are stocked or otherwise accessible for fishing and recreation include McDougal Creek, Lost Echo Creek, Upper and Lower Fishing Lakes, the Gem Lakes, Summit Lake, Lost Echo Lake, Zeden Lake, Laycock Lake, Fairy Glen Lake, and Stickley Lake.

 The southern tip of Little Bear Lake is in Narrow Hills Provincial Park and just north of the park boundary on the eastern shore of the lake is Little Bear Lake Recreation Site.
 Piprell Lake Recreation Site is immediately west of the park boundary at the northern end of Piprell Lake.
 Other nearby provincial parks include Clarence-Steepbank Lakes Provincial Park and Candle Lake Provincial Park.